Community Breakout Sessions

 Wim van der Ham

 Starting 1st of January 2019 in Italy the electronic invoice was introduced.
 This means that all companies that send invoices to their customers must now produce an electronic invoice that has to be sent to the national tax agency.
-For Progress applications it meant that what used to be a print function to produce invoices, now had to be enriched to produce an electronic invoice as a specific XML document.
-This document has to be send to an intermediate organization, either manually or through web API’s, which handles the delivery to the national tax agency.
-The intermediate organization is also responsible to receive notifications about the invoices and guarantee the digital conservation of the invoices send and received.
-Luckily Progress has all the tools and language features to be able to implement this in existing applications without resorting to buy third party products.
+For Progress Partners like Demanet it meant that their flagship application Made ERP-MES had to be changed.
+What used to be a print function for invoices, now had to be enriched to produce an electronic invoice as a specific XML document.
+This document has to be send to an intermediate organization, either manually, programmatically through web API’s or by using a batch agent, which handles the delivery to the national tax agency.
+The intermediate organization is also responsible for receiving notifications and guarantee the digital conservation of all invoices that are send and received.
+Luckily, Progress has all the tools and language features to be able to implement this in existing applications without resorting to third party products.

-In this session you will see how you can create, read and write XML documents with SAX-Reader and SAX-Writer, invoke web API’s using the HTTP Client and smoothly use JSON objects and arrays all from the Progress OpenEdge Developer Studio.
+In this session, you will see how you can create, read and write XML documents as a DOM object or by using the SAX-Writer and SAX-Reader, how to handle binary attachments, invoke web API’s using the HTTP Client and smoothly use JSON objects and arrays all from the Progress OpenEdge Developer Studio.

 Wim van der Ham

-In this session, we will share our experiences of a project where we used the Changed Data Capture feature (CDC) to align a Microsoft SQL Server (MSS) database through the dedicated Progress DataServer.
+Sintesi Software, an important Progress Partner in Italy, received from a big customer called Centro Libri the request to export specific data from their application into a Microsoft SQL Server.
+In this session, we will share our experiences of that project where we used the Changed Data Capture feature (CDC) to align the Microsoft SQL Server (MSS) database through the dedicated Progress DataServer.
 The session will cover all the do’s and don’ts that we encountered and gives you a practical real world implementation.
-It covers a generic update batch procedure, logging and error handling and some small tools for ad-hoc alignment and checking integrity.
+It covers a generic update batch procedure, logging and error handling, some small tools for ad-hoc alignment and checking integrity and purge routines.
 If you are planning on using CDC or looking for a way to provide data from your Progress DB to a MSS database, do not miss this session, it will save you hours of time during your implementation.

 How to quickly reduce the haystack